Irrational-Encoding-Wizardry/guide.encode.moe/encoding/descaling.md

 Sadly, sources with a lot of post-processing might also prove tough to properly descale without dabbling with specific masks.
-However, so long as you've got a source with nice, clean lineart, descaling might be a viable option, and possibly nullify the need
+However, as long as you've got a source with nice, clean lineart, descaling might be a viable option, and possibly nullify the need